 I looked longingly into the misty dark where something out there wanted to play.
 I wanted to as well.
 I could feel the wildness well up into my chest and my pulse speed up just so slightly in my ears in readiness to run for that field.
 I wanted to, listen to it, dance with it, speak to the spirits of the night.
 The grass was so soft and dampened under my bare feet.
 The earth was so rich.
 The spirits were waiting.

 Then the litany of “I have to” sentences came and crushed wildness right out of me.

 I have to wear appropriate clothes if I intend to go out there

 I have to wear bug spray because there are ticks

 I have to be aware that I’m a woman and 34 acres of darkness isn’t too safe

 I felt all of my social programming completely defeat me, and the eagerness drain right back down through my feet sadly into the earth.
 I felt all of the “be realistic” and “be an adult” and “you have responsibilities,” come and ruin everything.

 Truth be told, if I were unmarried and childless, I would have ignored most of that list.
-Sure, I’m not okay with the tick thing but putting on pants and bug spray would solve the only two “have to” items I cared about.
+Sure, I’m not okay with the tick thing but pants and some bug spray=problem solved.
 In would go the dog, and out I would go, to dissolve into the foggy dark.
 I’m not afraid for my safety, and I was not tired.